-First week - Sunday word anlage stal and vidatorgos doing any serious climbing, but we get to know si

-Left Garmish at an early hour and walked along the of the people valley to the next village.
+doing any serious climbing, but we get to know s Left Garmish at an early hour and walked along the valley to the next village.
 From here a steadily climbing path through pineforest brought us to the entrance of the "Hollen-tal Clamm", a terrific Limestone gorge.
 It takes a good 3 hr. to walk, and you are quite likely to get drenched by the spray.
 Snow was still lying in places up to 5 ft. thick, the remains of avalanches!
 After a further 3 hr. uphill we reached the hut and settled ourselves and gear on the matratzenlager.
-Turned in about 8.30. pm KAR AMDEL 1950
+Turned in about 8.30.pm

 Monday The alarm rang at 4.0.a.m. and after a cup of coffee we were on our way.
 The rising sun was lighting up the peaks and slowly it became warmer.
 We followed the path to the head of the valley and after a short scramble we reached the foot of the climb, a 60 ft. wall.
-It looked rather uninviting, but iron rungs made easy work of. it.
+It looked rather uninviting, but iron rungs made easy work of it.
 A short traverse to the left brought us to one of the hair-raising bits of the climb: a 60 ft. wide slab, traversed with the aid of a fixed rope.
 It is very airy and a long way down to the valley floor.
 More scrambling and uphill walking brought us to the edge of the glacier.
-This is the eastfacing glacier of the Zugspitze, and is much smaller than months in a year, as there is a lot of danger from the others, which provide ski-ing until late in the year.
+This is the eastfacing glacier of the Zugspitze, and is much smaller than months in a great, as there is a lot of danger from et avode liew at chutitie the others, which provide ski-ing until late in the year.
 We stopped in the sun and had breakfast.
 Then, refreshed, we tackled the gigantic screeslopes and finally the glacier itself.
 Big crevasses on the latter are easily avoided by keeping to the centre of the glacier.
 Unfortunately, mist had started to rise, and when we reached the rocks of the east wall we had none of the expected views.
-The route goes up in zig-zags on the wall of the Tugspitze, but beyond the fixed rope and the rocks we saw hardly anything.
+The route goes up in zig-zags on the wall of the Zugspitze, but beyond the fixed rope and the rocks we saw hardly anything.
 The sun had given up the unequal struggle and a stiff breeze swirled the mist around us.
-After 2/2 hrs. hard work we reached the summit to find it crowded with trippers in their best finery.
-We almost looked out of place up there. had untdation insistance as altitude is well about the
+After 2 hrs. hard work we reached the summit to find it crowded with trippers in their best finery.
+We almost looked out of place up there.

-A pause for refreshments and photos and we set off along the ridge to the Schnee Fernerhaus.
+had uniduits instance as A pause for refreshments and photos and we set off along the ridge to the Schnee Fernerhaus.
 From here we took the train down through the $4\frac{1}{2}$ km. long tunnel to the Riffelriss.
 Here, below the mists, the sun was doing its best for us.
 We walked down to the Eibsee and from there once more through lovely forests back to the hut.
 By 8.0.p.m. we were sitting behind . steaming bowls of soup!